Dexterzprotege/hanuman-chalisa/README.md

 To use this project, you will need to have Node.js installed on your system.
 If you don't have it installed, you can download and install it from the official website https://nodejs.org/.

 ### Installation
+1. Fork this repository to your own GitHub account by clicking the "Fork" button at the top right of the repository page.
-1. Clone this repository to your local machine using git clone https://github.com/Dexterzprotege/hanuman-chalisa.git
+2. Clone this repository to your local machine using `git clone https://github.com/Dexterzprotege/hanuman-chalisa.git`
-2. Change into the project directory using cd hanuman-chalisa
+3. Change into the project directory using `cd hanuman-chalisa`
-3. Install the required dependencies by running npm install
+4. Install the required dependencies by running `npm install`
-4. Start the development server using npm start
+5. Start the development server using `npm start`
-5. Open http://localhost:3000 to view the app in the browser.
+6. Open http://localhost:3000 to view the app in the browser.

 ## Scripts